-Advantages of today's hearing aids
+Advantages of Today's Prescription Hearing Aids

 Hearing well involves much more than simply increasing the volume.
 While volume is one aspect of sound, true listening comprehension also requires clarity of sound, the ability to process signals coming from both ears, and even the ability to determine where sounds are coming from.
 If just one of these elements is compromised, you risk not being able to understand what you are hearing.